iBasso DX160 Review featured image

 Mango App Navigation

 Within the Mango app, you have a further level of navigation similar to the DX220 experience.
-This includes media scanning, USB DAC, and a set of comprehensive audio controls such as their new PMEQ app, digital filters, channel balancing, replay gain and gapless.
-Note these are exclusive to the app only whereas the drop-down menu audio settings will apply to all media apps.
+This includes media scanning, USB DAC, and a set of comprehensive audio controls such as their new PMEQ app, digital filters, channel balancing, replay gain, and gapless.

 Features

 If you have used the latest DX200/220 firmware then you will be quite familiar with the DX160 experience in terms of OS features.
-You get a healthy mix of Oreo Android core features such as OTA updates, battery usage tracking, audio controls at a macro level and that bit-perfect output across the platform.
+You get a healthy mix of Oreo Android core features such as OTA updates, battery usage tracking, audio controls at a macro level, and that bit-perfect output across the platform.

 iBasso DX160